jamsea/blog-jameshush-com/content/blog/from-midwest-intern-to-la-video-editor-with-issac-stolzer-gary/index.md

 ---
-title: Working in LA's Music Industry with Isaac Stolzer-Gary
+title: From Midwest Intern to LA Video Editor with Isaac Stolzer-Gary
 date: "2022-03-11"
 description: "Today we have Isaac Stolzer-Gary, artist relations, social media manager, and content creator at .strandberg Guitars."
 hidden: false